Back to listBack

 4. Performance

-While child actors are indeed still children, with applying for a job comes a certain degree of expectations for professionalism even from minors.
+While child actors are indeed still children, when applying for a job comes a certain degree of expectations for professionalism, even from minors.
 After all, if they get the job, they get paid for it too.
-If they keep on getting jobs, it becomes a whole career choice at a very young age.
+If they keep getting jobs, it becomes a career choice at a very young age.

 While it’s absolutely natural if the kid has fun while acting, casting directors will quickly become a variety of children who show attitude problems during the audition.
 In order to ensure a smooth process, they look for children who can show certain maturity and easily follow commands of what is expected from them.

-Usually, there are hundreds of children competing for one role, so the ones throwing tantrums and acting overly immature are unlikely to get much consideration.
-The ability to successfully perform under the pressure, when realizing the amount of competition faced, and under the scope of the casting crew is kept in high regard as well.
+Usually, hundreds of children compete for one role, so the ones throwing tantrums and acting overly immature are unlikely to get much consideration.
+The ability to successfully perform under pressure, when realizing the amount of competition faced, and under the scope of the casting crew is kept in high regard as well.

 Also Read: Stage fright: How to help kids with performance anxiety

-Thankfully, unlike with baby actors, there are plenty of things the parents can do to keep their child in line.
-If the family decides to continue, one such failure might end up being a great lesson for both parties, and, most importantly, for the young actor, and help further down the road.
-Needless to say that casting directors absolutely love to see loving and supportive parents!
+Thankfully, unlike baby actors, parents can do plenty of things to keep their children in line.
+If the family decides to continue, one such failure might end up being a great lesson for both parties and, most importantly, for the young actor and help further down the road.
+Needless to say casting directors absolutely love to see loving and supportive parents!